archfrog/KioskForge/README.md

 Run the script `build.py` (all platforms) to build the platform-specific installer, which is normally put at kioskforge.org.

-Development currently takes place on a Windows 11 Pro desktop computer, but I'll set up a Linux development environment soon.
+Development currently takes place on a Windows 11 desktop computer, but I'll set up a Linux development environment soon.

 ## Bugs and Ideas
 Please report bugs and ideas on [KioskForge Issues at GitHub](https://github.com/vhmdk/KioskForge/issues) or by mail to [Mikael Egevig](mailto:me@vhm.dk).
-The former is the preferred method, but use whichever suits you best.
+The former is the preferred method, but use whichever method suits you best.

 When you report a bug, please log into the kiosk and run this command to create a log file: